antrad/Abuse_1996/README.md

 Then I found out the source code was released and was looking for modern ports:
 - The 2001 SDL port was for Linux only.
-- Then I found a 2001 Windows port, but the game would not run.
+- The 2001 Windows port would not run.
 I managed to get the sorce code to compile and fixed the crashing issue, but I only got around 10-15 frames per minute.
-- Then I found the 2011 version, and again it was Linux only.
+- Then I found the updated SDL port from 2011, and again it was Linux only.
-- Then finally the Xenoveritas port showed up in the search results, and was exactly what I needed; a working Windows port.
+- Then finally the Xenoveritas port showed up in the search results and was exactly what I needed; a working Windows port, plus it had instructions how to build it.

 ## 2. ADDITIONAL FEATURES